Halloween Pranks Lead to Trouble for Your College Student

 Bag snatching may be classified as larceny under Florida law.
 Petty larceny involves taking possession of another person’s property that is valued at less than $300.
 The first offense carries a possible punishment of up to 5 years incarceration and a $5000 fine.
 Each subsequent offense can result in a stricter punishments.

 While all of these pranks may start out with harmless intentions, they can quickly turn into legal battles.
-But with the assistance of an experienced attorney, you can put forth a successful defense and protect your college student’s future.
+But with the assistance of an experienced lawyer, you can put forth a successful defense and protect your college student’s future.

 If your college student is facing criminal charges, Attorneys Mycki Ratzan and Jude Faccidomo can provide him or her with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC in Miami today at (305) 330-3905 for a confidential and free consultation.